-Despite an increasing number of sudies implementing networks in an abstract mathematical context, concerns have been raised.
-A major concern of number of sudies from the criticism that statistical patterns, for instance the scale free degree distribution mentioned above, observed in networks offer limited insights.
-Other examples include the enrichment of some of the so-called network motifs (small recurrent subgraphs in a network).
-The statistical pattern suggests that the structures are potentially interesting, understanding the actual functions requires studying the detailed dynamics of the constituents [34].
+Koon-Kiu Yan 2/26/2015 4:27 PM Deleted: 5 Despite an increasing number of studies applying networks in an abstract mathematical context, concerns have been raised.
+A major concern of network analysis comes from the criticism that statistical patterns (e.g. the scale-free degree distribution mentioned above) offer limited insights.
+Other examples of these patterns include the enrichment of network motifs (small recurrent subgraphs in a network).
+The statistical pattern suggests that the structures are potentially interesting; nevertheless, understanding the actual functions requires studying the detailed dynamics of the constituents [34].
 While this is a fair comment, it is worthwhile to point out that such patterns could be used as features in various machine-learning frameworks for all sorts of biological and clinical predictions.
-Perhaps an even high-level concern is, as a way to represent data, what is the importance of finding various mathematical structures in a network using sophisticated statistical or machine learning techniques?
-For example, the mentioned studying the diseases comorbidity network can generate many hypothesis, such as the whether a particular gene or pathway is related to the connected diseases.
-Nevertheless, it is important to point out the possible source of unknown biases like the different ways doctors enter nformation into medical records.
-To what extent are the usefulness of the data, this concern may indeed be relevant, particularly in conjunction with some recent criticism concerning the overstatement of big data in science [35][36].